 To enable comparison across regions, a statistical model was used to adjust for differences in age, sex and co-morbidities.
 Adjusted mortality rates following AMI may reflect, for example, the underlying effectiveness of treatment and quality of care.
-Interregional variation in 30 day in hospital mortality rates may be due to jurisdictional and institutional differences in standards of care, as well as other factors that were not included in the adjustment.
+Inter-regional variation in 30 day in hospital mortality rates may be due to jurisdictional and institutional differences in standards of care, as well as other factors that were not included in the adjustment.

-Rates for Ouebec are not available due to differences in data collection.
+Rates for Quebec are not available due to differences in data collection.
+Canada rate does not include Quebec.

-42. 30-day stroke in-hospital mortality
+47. 30-day stroke in-hospital mortality

-Source: Canadian Institute for Health Information (CIHI), Discharge Abstract Database (DAD), Rates are based on the 3 years of pooled data: April 1, 2006 - March 31, 2009.
+Source : Discharge Abstract Database (DAD), CIHI.
+Rates are based on the 3 years of pooled data: April 1, 2008 - March 31, 2011.
 Related data: 30-day stroke in-hospital mortality rate